Walt Disney's It's a Small World of Fun!

 Walt Disney's It's a Small World of Fun! is a series of DVDs by Walt Disney Home Entertainment.
 Each release would feature around one hour of Disney animated short films with international settings.
 As opposed to the chronological nature of the Walt Disney Treasures line, each release would feature various cartoons in no particular order.
 The series featured two waves of releases, on May 16, 2006, and February 13, 2007.
+Another similar line was Walt Disney's Timeless Tales.

 Releases

 Wave One

 The first wave of two releases came on May 16, 2006.